All Posts

 The Setup

-We rescued a rabbit last spring.
+We rescued a rabbit last spring and named him Rutabaga.
 Rabbits are social animals, and we were worried about leaving him alone when we traveled.
-I had a Raspberry Pi laying around, so I built a webcam that could stream to the cloud.
+I had a Raspberry Pi lying around, so I built a webcam that could stream to the cloud.

 The May Build

 I flashed Raspbian, connected over SSH, and pointed Claude Sonnet 3.7 to it.
-I had it install the Kinesis Video Streams library so the Pi could push video up to AWS.
-For the frontend, I bolted video playback onto an authentication template I'd already built with Cognito.
+The Pi pushed video up to AWS via Kinesis Video Streams, and I bolted a frontend with video playback and authentication onto the other end.

 The January Rebuild

-My workflow has Claude decompose the implementation into discrete tasks, identify which can run concurrently, and spin up sub-agents to execute them in parallel.
-While one sub-agent wires up authentication, another builds the video player, and a third configures the Pi.
-It feels less like delegation and more like multiplication.
+I also had Claude decompose the implementation into discrete tasks, identify which could run concurrently, and spin up sub-agents to execute them in parallel.
+While one sub-agent wired up authentication, another built the video player, and a third configured the Pi.

 The Contrast

-I added time-travel playback: go back an hour, three hours, up to 72 hours.
+I also added time-travel playback: go back an hour, three hours, up to 72 hours.
 The UI came together fast.
-The whole thing was functional by the end of that half-day session.
+The whole rebuild was functional by the end of that half-day session.

 BagaCam Webcam View